NSChristopher/agentic-development-docs/templates/project-requirements-template.md

 ## 3. Project Overview
 _A short overview (2-3 sentences) describing what your app or project will do._

+Our app helps restaurant customers like Jane quickly find, order, and reorder their favorite meals.
+By providing a personalized dashboard, order history, and easy reordering, we aim to streamline the dining experience and increase customer retention.
+<small>(Example only; replace with your actual project overview.)</small>

 ---

 ## 4. Problem Statement